Zander-Labuschagne/swing-timestamp-picker/README.md

 # Swing Datetime Picker

+This datetime picker was forked from https://github.com/DJ-Raven/swing-datetime-picker and adapted with different requirements in mind.
+Mainly I needed it to allow the user to select seconds and milliseconds as well.
+This came at the cost of removing support for the

+This project is forked from the [DJ-Raven project](https://github.com/DJ-Raven/swing-datetime-picker) with the added ability to select seconds and milliseconds on the time picker subcomponent.
+This came at the cost of removing the 24h, am/pm and orientation selection.

 A simple datetime picker implementation using Java Swing, built with the `flatlaf` UI library and `miglayout` for layout management.

 This project provides a datetime picker component that can be easily integrated into Java Swing applications.
 It leverages flatlaf for a modern look and miglayout for flexible and easy-to-use layout management.
-This project is forked from the DJ-Raven project with the added ability to select seconds and milliseconds on the time picker subcomponent, the 24h, am/pm and orientation selection has been removed for this to simplify things.

 <img src="https://github.com/DJ-Raven/swing-datetime-picker/blob/main/screenshot/timepicker-dark.png" alt="timepicker dark" width="300"/>
 &nbsp;